Skip to Content

 However, if you don’t have a washing machine, you can still own and wash cloth napkins.
 When Justin and I moved into our tiny house, we didn’t have a washing machine.

+You can also up-cycle one of your trashcans that you don’t need anymore to hold soiled textiles.
 This prevents clothing and soiled eco friendly napkins from getting mixed up in the same basket.

-My favorite part of the best cloth napkins is that they’re easy to make yourself!
-I am so proud that I hand stitched my very first set of cloth napkins.
+My favorite part is that they’re easy to make yourself!
+I am so proud that I hand stitched my very first set of reusable napkins, and in my opinion, they’re the best cloth napkins I’ve ever owned.

+And if you really want to make stand-out reusable napkins, there are a bunch of tutorials online.
 However, most tutorials are specifically geared towards people who have sewing machines.

 If sewing is not your thing, check out this no sew linen napkin tutorial.
 They’re super cute and low hassle to make.

-how many should you have?
+how many napkins should you have?

-I recommend keeping a nice little stash of fabric napkins around your house and in your purse for on the go purposes.
+I recommend keeping a nice little stash of fabric napkins around your house and in your purse for on-the-go purposes.
 You never know when you might need them!

 That might seem like a lot, but if you’re also using them for cleaning, this will prevent you from ever running out!